signal/agathon/README.md

     > bundle install

 If you haven't, tests will complain about not being able to find a gem.
-The integration tests assume Agathon is using SimpleDB and seeds data directly to AWS. **TODO**: make `SDB_DOMAIN` configurable so you don't overwrite production data during integration testing.
+The integration tests assume Agathon is using SimpleDB and seeds data directly to AWS.
+Be sure to set `com.brighttag.agathon.database.sdb.domain_name` to "CassandraInstancesIntegration".

+**IMPORTANT:** Because SimpleDB is a globally-available store, there are not separate database instances for each environment.
+If you don't set the domain to something different in testing, you'll overwrite your production (or other environment) data with testing data.
+The integration tests use "CassandraInstancesIntegration" by default.

 Then, to run the integration tests: